BrianHHough/Full-Stack-Curriculum---App-Academy/02_Intro to Programming/10_Array_Methods_&_Enumerables/README.md

 # Lecture 9: Nested Loops Lecture I

 Previously, we learned how to write loops as `while loops` or use the `each method` (aka enumerables).
+But what we haven't done yet is put a loop inside the body of the loop.

+## Putting a loop inside of a loop: counting 1-5 each time you count up from 1-3:

+        (1..3).each do |num1|
+            puts num1

+            (1..5).each do |num2| #distinction of outer number and inner number puts "    " + num2.to_s # catonating these two strings
+            end # inner loop fully contained in body of outer loop end

+The output of this is - notice the catonizing part of `num2<b>.to_s</b>` which catonizes these two strings:

+        1
+            1
+            2
+            3
+            4
+            5
+        2
+            1
+            2
+            3
+            4
+            5
+        3
+            1
+            2
+            3
+            4
+            5

+## Instead of printing out the number

 # Exercises